wifinigel/wiperf/docs/README_Config.ini.md

 ### unit_bouncer

-If you need to bounce (reboot) the unit for some reason on a regular basis, this field can be used to signal to the WLAN Pi each hour at which is must reboot.
+If you need to bounce (reboot) the unit for some reason on a regular basis, this field can be used to signal to the WLAN Pi each hour at which it must reboot.

-The field is a comma separated string that lists the hours at which the unit must reboot (in 24-hour format), The number format and comma separation are important to get right!
-Note that the reboot is not exactly on the hour, but will reboot at the end of the next text cycle that detects that it is within the hour where a reboot is required.
+The field is a comma separated string that lists the hours at which the unit must reboot (in 24-hour format).
+The number-format and comma separation are important to get right!
+Note that the reboot is not exactly on the hour, but will occur at the end of the next test cycle that it is within the hour where a reboot is required.
 It will only happen once per hour.

 Example: the following config will reboot at midnight, 04:00, 08:00, 12:00, 16:00:
 ```